AdobeDocs/campaign.en/help/v8/send/push-data-collection.md

 ---
 # Revised push notification configuration {#push-notifications-config}

+Campaign v8.5 is introducing our latest Push notification service, powered by a robust framework built on a modern cutting-edge technology.
+This service is designed to unlock new levels of scalability, ensuring that your notifications can reach a larger audience with seamless efficiency.
+With our enhanced infrastructure and optimized processes, you can expect higher scale and reliability, empowering you to engage and connect with your Mobile App users like never before.

 >[!AVAILABILITY]
 >
-> This feature is exclusively accessible to new customers starting from release 8.5 and progressively rolled out to a set of selected customers.
-If your environment was provisioned prior to June 2023, you must follow the procedures detailed [in this page](push-settings.md).
+> This feature is exclusively accessible to new customers starting from Campaign v8.5 and progressively rolled out to a set of selected customers.
+If your environment was provisioned prior to June 2023, this page does not apply to you, and you must follow the procedures detailed [in this page](push-settings.md).

-To send push notifications in Adobe Campaign, you need to:
+In the context of this updated implementation, to send push notifications in Adobe Campaign, follow these steps:

 1. [Create an App surface in Adobe Experience Platform Data Collection](#create-app-surface)